malinlarsson/courses/r_programming/1703/Exercises/DataTypes.md

 	</pre>
 	</details>
 <br>
-2. Add the two variables and save them as a new variable named *var3* and print the result
+2. Add the two variables and save them as a new variable named *var3* and print the result.

 	<details>
 	<summary>:key: Click to see how</summary>
 	<pre>